Categories

 Why can’t I see the questions from Classic Quiz question groups when I migrate to New Quizzes?

-New Quizzes currently do not offer the option of “question group” type questions.
-When you migrate a Classic Quiz with question groups to a New Quiz, the questions within those groups are stored directly in the New Quiz in a quiz-specific item bank.
-Unfortunately, though you will have a link to the quiz-specific item banks, […]
+New Quizzes do not use Question Banks, instead they use Item Banks.
+Additionally, currently do not offer the option of “question group” type questions.
+When you migrate a Classic Quiz with question groups to a New Quiz, the New Quiz is unable to pull from the Question Bank, so the questions do not migrate over. […]